ByteXenon/MathParser.lua/docs/Documentation.md

 ## Class

-### `MathParser:new(operatorPrecedences, variables, operatorFunctions, functions)`
+### `MathParser:new(operatorPrecedenceLevels, variables, operatorFunctions, operators, functions)`
 Creates a new MathParser.
-You can specify operator precedences, variables, operator functions, and functions.
+You can specify operator precedence levels, variables, operator functions, operators, and functions.
 If you don't specify any of these, the default values will be used.

 Example:
 ```lua